 - Average Snowfall: 39 inches

 Eastern Colorado is the gateway to the eastern portion of the United States.
-Filled with flat land and cities here and there, you won’t find as much traveling this direction as you will visit other parts of Colorado.
+Filled with flat land and cities here and there, you won’t find as much traveling in this direction as you will when visiting other parts of Colorado.
 There are festivals, farmer’s markets, and other quirky stops along the path out of the state through its eastern part.

 Eastern Colorado is more likely to have tornados spawn during the summer and be hit by punishing winds and snow in winter.
 This part of the state is also more likely to see hail during those summer thunderstorms.
 Eastern Colorado will see temperatures fluctuate from the low 20s to mid-50s during winter and low 40s to the low 90s in summer.